 The viruses that caused bronchiolitis spread easily.
 They can be spread through touching, coughing, or sneezing.
 To help stop the spread of infection:

-Alcohol-based hand cleaners are recommended.
-Or, wash your hands with warm water and soap often.
-Do it before and after touching your child.
+Wash your hands with warm water and soap often.
+Or, use alcohol-based hand cleaners.
+Do this before and after touching your child.

 Keep your child away from other children while he or she is sick.